UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 ![location_linked](https://user-images.githubusercontent.com/62356141/81603213-ffdb5680-939b-11ea-9265-33f1bfe1e43a.png)

 If applicable, use the "Child Type" and "Child Indicator" fields to record sub-containers such as folders.
 Make sure to put a " -- " between the subcontainer numbers as shown below.
-For those entering sub-containers for audiocassettes, please note that there is a distinct sub-containers type for Southern Folklife Collection audiocassettes ("SFC Audio Cassette").
+For those entering sub-containers for audiocassettes, please note that there is a distinct sub-container type for Southern Folklife Collection audiocassettes ("SFC Audio Cassette").
 ![with_folders](https://user-images.githubusercontent.com/62356141/81601250-9c9bf500-9398-11ea-888d-1209650021b4.png)

 That's it!
 You have successfully added the top container to the resource record!
 Remember to save your work by clicking one of the "Save" or "Save Resource" buttons.

-Again, for those entering top containers and sub-containers for audiovisual materials, please note that there are distinct box types and sub-container types for select Southern Folklife Collection audiovisual materials.
-Shared SFC AV boxes include: SFC Audiocassette box, SFC videotape box, SFC Digital Audiotape box, SFC Transcription disc box, FC Instantaneous disc box, SFC LP disc box, SFC 45-rpm disc box, SFC 78-rpm disc box, SFC 8-Track box, and SFC Minidisc box.
-Distinct SFC child or sub-container types include: SFC Audio Open Reel, SFC Audio Cassette.
-For a full list of audiovisual formats and container types, visit the [Audiovisual Materials](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#formatscontainer-types) page.

 <!-- ## ID number -->